Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Reducing symmetry from squares to rectangles

-A simple generalization of the neighbour-sum property can be made to rectangular boards of size $m\times n$ with $m,n\geq 2$.\footnote{For $m\neq1$, $n=1$, we get a one-dimensional strip, which has solutions when $m\equiv 2\;(\operatorname{mod} 3)$, with solutions easily constructible from the $2\times 1$ units on the square board.} Theorem~\ref{thm:rational_solutions} will still be key to finding solutions here.
+A simple generalization of the neighbor-sum property can be made to rectangular boards of size $m\times n$ with $m,n\geq 2$.\footnote{For $m\neq1$, $n=1$, we get a one-dimensional strip, which has solutions when $m\equiv 2\;(\operatorname{mod} 3)$, with solutions easily constructible from the $2\times 1$ units on the square board.} Theorem~\ref{thm:rational_solutions} will play a role in finding solutions here.

-Following similar arguments as in the case of $n\times n$ chessboards, it is not difficult to arrive at analogues of Propositions~\ref{prp:kings_graph} and \ref{prp:eigenvalue_eq} for $m \times n$ chessboards.
+Following similar arguments as in the case of $n\times n$ chessboards, it is not difficult to arrive at analogs of Propositions~\ref{prp:kings_graph} and \ref{prp:eigenvalue_eq} for $m \times n$ chessboards.